Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Introduction

-\textbf{Orgnization of the Paper}: We start from several working examples and then the syntax and semantics of quantum programs are reviewed in Section \ref{sec:quantum_while_program}.
-The expected runtimes of quantum programs are defined and their observable representation is introduced in Section \ref{sec:definition_of_runtime_obervable}.
-We prove the equivalence of almost surely termination and positive almost-sure termination of quantum programs in Section \ref{sec:condition_of_finite_expected_runtime}.
+\textbf{Organization of the Paper}: We start from several working examples in Section \ref{sec_ex_2}, and then the syntax and semantics of quantum programs are reviewed in Section \ref{sec:quantum_while_program}.
+The expected runtime of quantum programs are defined in Section \ref{sec:definition_of_runtime_obervable}.
+The observable representation is presented in Section \ref{sec-represent}.
+Based on it, we prove the equivalence of almost surely termination and positive almost-sure termination of quantum programs in Section \ref{sec:condition_of_finite_expected_runtime}.
 A method for computing the expected runtimes of quantum programs is presented in Section \ref{sec:computing_expected_runtime_observable}.
 The case studies are given in Section \ref{sec:case_studies}.
+For the sake of readability, proofs of our results can be found in the appendices.